Skip to content

 The first step is picking and setting up a compatible crypto wallet.
 Your choice depends on which blockchain you plan to trade on.

-For Solana-based platforms like Jupiter Perps and Drift, you need a Solana wallet.
+For Solana-based platforms like Jupiter Perps, you need a Solana wallet.
 Phantom is the most popular choice, with Solflare as a solid option.
 Both work well with Solana DeFi apps.

 Whichever wallet you choose, setup is similar.
 Install the browser extension, create a new wallet, and write down your seed phrase on paper.
 Store this phrase in a safe physical place, never digitally.
 Your seed phrase is the master key to your funds.
 If you lose it, you lose everything.
 If someone else gets it, they can drain your wallet at once.